Why Digital Displays Are so Important to Digital Transformation

 “The digital revolution is a screen revolution”

 A recent study states that 70% of digital transformation projects did not meet their goals.
-There’s lots of reasons behind those disappointing outcomes but almost all of them relate to people--to change management, to the mindset of the people involved.
+There are lots of reasons behind those disappointing outcomes but almost all of them relate to people--to change management, to the mindset of the people involved.
 It’s worth making a few key points in that regard:

-- People naturally gravitate towards displays and video, and those are key elements to communication, interactivity and collaboration today.
+People naturally gravitate towards displays and video, and those are key elements to communication, interactivity, and collaboration today.

-- Digital transformation needs to make interfaces, points of interaction and even the workplace itself intuitive and intuitive means visual.
+Digital transformation needs to make interfaces, points of interaction, and even the workplace itself intuitive, and intuitive means visual.